NYC trial scrutinizing lavish NRA spending under Wayne LaPierre nears a close

-Closing arguments began Thursday in state Supreme Court in Manhattan in the case brought by state Attorney General Letitia James against the NRA, its former CEO Wayne LaPierre and three other NRA officials.
-Jury deliberations are set to follow.
+Closing arguments began Thursday in state Supreme Court in Manhattan in the case state Attorney General Letitia James brought against the NRA, its former CEO Wayne LaPierre and three other NRA officials.
+Jury deliberations will follow.

+Lawyers for two of LaPierre’s co-defendants — NRA general counsel John Frazer and retired finance chief Wilson Phillips — addressed the jury first.

+Frazer’s lawyer, William Fleming, said the key question for jurors was whether his client had “acted in good faith and used appropriate care” while serving as the organization’s lawyer.

+Phillips’ lawyers similarly argued that their client didn't breach any of his duties to the organization.
+On the contrary, he devoted more than 25 years to helping LaPierre grow the NRA into something far larger and more impactful than when Phillips began in the 1990s.

+“He is a good man who acted honorably, but the state wants to put him in bankruptcy,” said Mark Werbner, referring to the state's request that the defendants be ordered to repay the NRA.
+“He doesn’t deserve to be made penniless.”

-The trial has cast a spotlight on the leadership, organizational culture and finances of the group, which was founded more than 150 years ago in New York City to promote riflery skills.
-It has since grown into a political juggernaut capable of influencing federal law and presidential elections.
+The trial has cast a spotlight on the leadership, culture and finances of the NRA, which was founded more than 150 years ago in New York City to promote riflery skills.
+The group has since grown into a political juggernaut that influences federal law and presidential elections.

 LaPierre, who led the NRA's day-to-day operations since 1991, announced his resignation just days before the trial opened in early January.